 The program is designed to increase awareness of this uniquely biodiverse and fragile area, home to over 8 million people.
 By discovering a sense of awe and wonder in our natural environment, we can connect to the Salish Sea ecosystem in deep and meaningful ways.
 Together, we can work to protect this precious inland sea for future generations.

-Launched in Vancouver in spring 2016, the Wonders of the Salish Sea program is now in its fifth year.
-The program gives Vancouver residents the opportunity to learn from local experts who are passionate about sharing their knowledge and experience.
-Each year, the program introduces exciting new topics and speakers.
+The program offers the opportunity to learn from local experts who are passionate about sharing their knowledge and experience.
+Each year, the program introduces new topics and speakers.
 The program is organized by a dedicated group of marine biologists, naturalists, and enthusiasts.

 Past participants have said: